RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Proposed Method

-where $P_\phi$ represents the backbone of pose estimator model which provides the latent representation of the given pose.
-We multiplied with weight $W_h$ to get the error only at those locations where the pose generated by the diffusion model.
-Inspired from the recent work on neural distance fields to learn the valid human pose manifolds \cite{tiwari2022pose} and robotic gasping manifolds \cite{weng2023neural}, which provides how far the arbitrary pose from a valid pose, in our case interaction field $G_{\phi}$ takes in the pose generated by the diffusion model and outputs how far it is from the target pose $P$.
-Specifically, it takes the input pose $\tilde{P}_t$ and outputs and offset vector $\Delta P = G_{\phi}(\tilde{P}_t)$ which can generate the manifold of valid interaction poses for the pose generated by diffusion model at step t: $\tilde{P}_t + \Delta P$.
-In order to ensure the sample update from $\boldsymbol{y}_t \rightarrow \boldsymbol{y}_{t-1}$ to lie on the correct pose manifold we leverage gradient guidance given as:
+Where $P_\phi$ represents the backbone of the pose estimator model, which provides the latent representation of the given pose.
+We multiply it with the weight $W_h$ to get the error only at those locations where the pose is generated by the diffusion model.
+Inspired by recent work on neural distance fields to learn valid human pose manifolds \cite{tiwari2022pose} and robotic grasping manifolds \cite{weng2023neural}, which provide information about how far an arbitrary pose is from a valid pose, in our case, the offset vector $G_{\phi}$ takes in the pose generated by the diffusion model and outputs how far it is from the target pose $P$.
+This offset vector $\Delta P = G_{\phi}(\tilde{P}_t)$ can generate the manifold of valid interaction poses for the pose generated by the diffusion model at step $t$: $\tilde{P}_t + \Delta P$.
+To ensure that the sample update from $\boldsymbol{y}_t \rightarrow \boldsymbol{y}_{t-1}$ lies on the correct pose manifold, we leverage gradient guidance as follows: